-How do I verify my Samsung device can connect to Wi-Fi?
+Step 1: Verify my Samsung device can connect to Wi-Fi

 Resetting your network settings is an easy fix to get your Wi-Fi reconnecting properly again.
 To reset your Network settings: